 Back to School Clothes Shopping List

-The sky is the limit for back to school clothes shopping—or, rather, your budget and kiddo’s tolerance for trying on clothes.
-It’s important to go into the year with things that gets your child excited for the day, and one of the best ways to do that is with a fresh back to school outfit or pair of shoes.
-Beyond that, though, once your little scholar is able to wear a few things between grade levels it is always a good idea to grab only a handful of staple pieces that need replacing from last year.
-Be on the lookout for end-of-season sales again, and be sure to take advantage if you are in one of the states that offer a tax-free weekend to get an even better deal on back to school fashion and accessories.
+The sky is the limit for back-to-school clothes shopping—or, rather, your budget and kiddo’s tolerance for trying on clothes.
+It’s important to go into the year with things that get your child excited for the day, and one of the best ways to do that is with a fresh back-to-school outfit or pair of shoes.
+Beyond that, though, once your little scholar can wear a few things between grade levels, it is always a good idea to grab only a handful of staple pieces that need replacing from last year.
+Be on the lookout for end-of-season sales again, and be sure to take advantage if you are in one of the states that offer a tax-free weekend to get an even better deal on back-to-school fashion and accessories.